BORN TO FLY by Arv Schultz

 BORN TO FLY by Arv Schutz

 Born to fly, is an expression linked to the exceptional skills some aviators possess and demonstrate.
 As luck would have it, not only was William D. “Billy” Walker born to fly, he was almost born on an airplane, while enroute from Denver, Colorado to Cheyenne, Wyoming.
 Frances Emily Walker went into labor while riding as a passenger in a C-45 piloted by her husband, W. Dillard “Pic” Walker.
-Fortunately for all concerned however, they made it to the hospital in Cheyenne for Billy’s on-time arrival on September 30, 1941.
+Fortunately for all concerned however, they made it to the hospital in Cheyenne for Billy’s on-time arrival just five minutes later, on September 30, 1941.
 Thus began an aviation career that many would envy.

 Pilots frequently make statements about having aviation in their blood; Billy has it in his genes.
 His father, Pic, started flying in a long-winged Alexander Eaglerock, just 21 years after the Wright Brothers first powered flight.
 Among his many aviation accomplishments Pic was instrumental in founding Summit Airways, a predecessor to Challenger Airlines which through mergers with Arizona Airways and Monarch Airlines became Frontier Airlines.

 PIC & FRANCES WALKER (circa 1937) with their 40 HP Piper Cub

 Not to be outdone by her aviator husband, Billy’s mother, Frances, became the first woman to learn to fly in Wyoming in the 1930s.
 She gave it up, however, when she became pregnant with Billy, being a little too large to get into the cockpit of a Luscombe 8A.